pganalyze/pg_stat_plans/README.md

 ## License

-PostgreSQL server code (jumblefuncs.*) incorporated under the PostgreSQL license Portions Copyright (c) 1996-2025, The PostgreSQL Global Development Group Portions Copyright (c) 1994, The Regents of the University of California
+PostgreSQL server code (jumblefuncs.*) incorporated under the PostgreSQL license<br>
+Portions Copyright (c) 1996-2025, The PostgreSQL Global Development Group<br>
+Portions Copyright (c) 1994, The Regents of the University of California

-All other parts are licensed under the PostgreSQL license Copyright (c) 2025, Duboce Labs, Inc. (pganalyze) <team@pganalyze.com>
+All other parts are licensed under the PostgreSQL license<br>
+Copyright (c) 2025, Duboce Labs, Inc. (pganalyze) <team@pganalyze.com>

 See LICENSE file for details.